How To Mill Without A Milling Machine

 8. Once the milling process is complete, turn off the router and remove the finished workpiece from the router table or workbench.
 Use appropriate safety precautions when handling the router and the milled material.

-See also How To Bore A Cylinder With A Milling Machine
+See also Can I Use A Drill Chuck In A Milling Machine

 It’s important to note that using a router as a milling machine may not provide the same precision and accuracy as a dedicated milling machine.
 However, with proper setup and technique, a router can still be a useful tool for milling basic shapes and profiles.